daboross/serde-tuple-vec-map/README.md

 The serialized format remains exactly the same, the only difference is in how the data is stored.

-serde-tuple-vec-map supports no_std builds by use of collections::Vec.
+serde-tuple-vec-map supports no_std builds by use of alloc::Vec.
 If you're on nightly rust, you can enable this with default-features=false.

 Full usage example in `tests/integration.rs`, documentation at https://docs.rs/serde-tuple-vec-map.